 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with the chairman of the Boys' School Committee and a group of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended assemblies.
+They held discussions with members of staff and with the chair of Governors and the chair of the welfare sub-committee, observed a sample of the extra-curricular activities that occurred during the inspection period, and form tutorial meetings and assemblies.
+Inspectors visited the learning support and educational resource areas.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.